Participant Information Sheet

 Purpose of the study

-We will explore which urban mammals occupy gardens, particularly mice, rats and hedgehogs, while seeing which garden features attract species, such as bird feeders.
+We will explore which urban mammals occupy gardens, particularly mice, rats and hedgehogs, and see which garden features attract species, such as bird feeders.
 This will uncover risks to hedgehogs because hedgehogs living in the same gardens as rats and mice are more likely to come across rodenticides that are used to treat infestations.
 All you would have to do is record an area of your garden using sardines as bait to attract nearby wildlife.

 What will you do?